 I had the honor of working on this gorgeous midcentury home.
-Leah Martin with Verge Architecture & Design invited me to collaborate on the finishes for this project.
+Leah Martin with Allied8 Architecture & Design invited me to collaborate on the finishes for this project.
 I ended up much deeper into the project, which was somewhat of a dream come true.
-The team included the homeowners, Leah Martin with Verge Architecture & Design, Carl Berg of Viking Craftsmen, Jonas Bakkane of Cabinetworks ( a maple leaf business) Brian Decker with Decker Design Tile and Naterrazzo.
+The team included the homeowners, Leah Martin, Carl Berg of Viking Craftsmen, Jonas Bakkane of Cabinetworks ( a maple leaf business) Brian Decker with Decker Design Tile and Naterrazzo for the terrazzo repair.

 As a architectural color & surface professional, I take it very seriously that color & materials add to the form of a house.
 I make it my mission to not let my selections detract from an architecturally significant home.

 What I know for sure is: good architectural design that is mindful of space, volume, flow & form does not need bright color to detract from it.

 This home was a great example of my personal mission to have color be the background set of the play, not the “Diva” .
 There are so many things I love about this house!